patilvaishnavi101/Task_07_Ethics_Synthetic_Media/analysis.md

 This is the most important governance implication of my Phase A analysis.
 Responsible synthetic-media governance is not only about determining how to create synthetic media safely.
 It also requires determining when the organization should not create it at all.

-These principles provide the foundation for the Phase B policy.

 References for Step 3

 YouTube Help.
 Disclosing use of GenAI content.